Niti9/food-deliveroo/readme.md

 # import  NavigationContainer for wrapping up app in app.js
 import { NavigationContainer } from '@react-navigation/native';
 # using navigation container in app.js

+# install heroicons for using icons in application
+npm i react-native-heroicons react-native-svg